NLnetLabs/unbound-manual/source/topics/privacy/dns-over-quic.rst

 Building libraries from source ..............................

-If the system lacks the minimun versions, the libraries can be built from source.
+If the system lacks the minimum versions, the libraries can be built from source.

 The versions used here are the earliest working ones.